akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 1. Go to the Product grid
 1. Click on the "..." in the top right corner of the screen
-1. Select "Publish” in the dropdown
+1. Select `Publish` in the dropdown

 ![image](../img/dummy.png)